 My work is rooted in abstract expressionism, impressionism and also a nod to cubism in years past.
 Each genre furthers my passion for the medium and satiates my mood for imagery no matter which vehicle I choose to convey my message.
 I do work on a larger scale whenever possible.
 Scale is important to me in defining the relationship between artist and artwork and audience and artwork.
-Through process and experimentation the work becomes an amalgamation of color, line and texture infused with modern thought and perception.
-The process is everything to my work.
-The process generally outweighs the final product in terms of importance because of the informational and emotional release of creation.
+Through process and experimentation the work becomes an amalgamation of color, line and texture infused with natural history, modern thought and perception.
+Process is everything to my work, and generally outweighs the final product in terms of importance because of the informational and emotional release of creation.

-My goal is to initially draw viewers into the image as a whole.
-The viewers will then observe and become comfortable with scale, light and the relationships of color and movement.
-Into further observation of nuance, the accidental and purposeful relationships of any scale that resonate become apparent as primal, and finally back again to debate the overall impact of the message be it sociological, political or otherwise.
+My goal is to initially draw viewers into the image as a whole and become become comfortable with scale, light and the relationships of color and movement.
+Upon further reflection a sense of nuance appears; the accidental and purposeful relationships of any scale that resonate and become apparent as primal, and finally drifting back again to debate the overall impact of the message be it natural, sociological, or otherwise.

 I prefer to work in oils whenever possible for the absolute beauty and intensity, but also utilize acrylics, watercolor and spray paint depending on the effect I am looking for.
 I am obsessed with what paint can do; be it painted, poured, tossed, globbed on or scraped.
 Happy accidents and planned execution of paint provide an unlimited dialogue of perception at its most primal.
 If I am not painting thickly, then I typically liquefy the paint using a mixture of oils, resins and other vehicles.
 These additives act as thinners along with highly pigmented paints that can withstand thinning without compromising color quality.
 In this manner of painting reactions are just as important as actions as the paint takes on a life of its own when it meets complimentary or contradictory elements.